KodaAllison/weatherapp/README.md

 # WeatherApp

-A simple weather app that allows the user to search and store cities in a favourites list.
+A simple weather app that allows the user to see various aspects of weather data.
+The user can search for specific locations and then store these in their favouites list for quick access

-Built on NextJS using Rapid APIs weather API (https://rapidapi.com/weatherapi/api/weatherapi-com/) and LocalStorage for the favourites feature
+Built on NextJS using Rapid APIs weather API (https://rapidapi.com/weatherapi/api/weatherapi-com/).
+The app makes use of LocalStorage for the favourites feature

 ## Install